menandmice/micetro_docs/guides/implementation/adding_dns.rst

 .. note::
   Servers in Microsoft Active Directory environments can be added without installing a server controller.
 See :ref:`agent-free-dns-dhcp`.

-Services are managed on the **Admin** in the :guilabel:`Service Management` section.
+Services are managed on the **Admin** page in the :guilabel:`Service Management` section.
 There you select :guilabel:`Add Service` to add a new server.

 For further details, see :ref:`adding-service` in the Admin Guide.